 future occupation is a ministry for Christ.

 For music lovers to have worship, service, and social events together.

 To welcome and provide an Oceania Islander community for future and present students.

 The advancement and diffusion of knowledge of physics, the encouragement of interest

-in physics throughout the academic and local communities, and the introduction of
+in physics throughout the academic and local communities, and introduction to the

 President: Indiana Rhodes

-To provide Pre-Dental students with information on Dentistry and to aid in their preparation
+To provide Pre-Dental students with information on dentistry and aid in their preparation

-for dental school, applications, testing, educations, and maintaining a Christian
+for dental school, applications, testing, educations, while and maintaining a Christian

 President: Daniel Lee